psychemedia/island-storynotes/piedPiperNewtown/piedPiperOfNewtown.md

 But Jacobs perhaps sees himself as a *storyteller*, helping keep a tradition alive:

 > My defence might be that I had a cause at heart as sacred as our science of folk-lore the filling of our children's imaginations with bright trains of images....
-Why may I not have the same privilege as any other story-teller, especially when I know the ways of story-telling as she is told in English, at least as well as a Devonshire or Lancashire peasant ?
-And conclusive argument wilt thou, oh orthodox brother folk-lorist, still continue to use Grimm and Asbjornsen ?
+Why may I not have the same privilege as any other story-teller, especially when I know the ways of story-telling as she is told in English, at least as well as a Devonshire or Lancashire peasant?
+And conclusive argument wilt thou, oh orthodox brother folk-lorist, still continue to use Grimm and Asbjornsen?
 Well, they did the same as I.
 > ...

 Regarding "legitimate" origins for the tales he has included, Jacobs is perhaps also a contrarian: